BUMED-USAMRICD-UWSOM-WWAMI-FHCC/FireWatch-Clearest-Message/README.md

 # FireWatch-Clearest-Message
-industrial USB Quantum Hub Infrastructure, customized for the Seattle business protection initiative in collaboration with Tom Lych at Fred Hutch.
+Industrial USB Quantum Hub Infrastructure, customized for the Seattle business protection initiative in collaboration with Tom Lynch at Fred Hutch.